jonathandroth/TestMechs/README.md

 #> [1] 0.07251284
 ```

-We estimate a lower bound of 7 percent, but this does not appear to be
+We estimate a lower bound of 7 percent, although this does not appear to
-statistically significant given the test result above.
+be statistically significant given the test result above.